 Thankfully, some organisations are working hard to change these stats — one of them being OzHarvest.
 Founded in 2004 by Ronni Kahn AO after she noticed a huge volume of food going to waste from her events business, OzHarvest rescues food that would ordinarily be tossed and gives it to people in need.

 Today, OzHarvest has offices all around Australia, and works to educate and inspire people to change their food waste within their own homes.
 Through its work, by 2030, it hopes to reach a national target of cutting food waste down by half.

 View this post on Instagram

 So, how can you help?
-Ahead, we’ve shared five ways you can help OzHarvest with its mission.
+Ahead, we’ve shared four ways you can help OzHarvest with its mission.

 If you have the means to, consider donating to OzHarvest.
 Just $1 will deliver two meals to those in need, while $50 will help the team make and distribute 100 meals.
 And, if you need more incentive than that, charity donations of $2 or more to OzHarvest are completely tax deductible in Australia.
 The company prides itself on its donation promise, to use your donated funds responsibly.